adamcrosby/iosconfigfetch/README.md

 Purpose
 -------
 This script fetches configurations and version information from routers running Cisco IOS.
 It should be useful either as a standalone tool, or as a single purpose tool to be included in automation workflows.
+Multiple configuration items are separated by 40 '*' characters in a row on a line of their own.

 Example
 -------